Supergirl (Kara Zor-El): Revival

-After the launch of the Superman/Batman comic book series, executive editor Dan DiDio had been looking for a way to simplify the Supergirl character from her convoluted post-Crisis history; the simplest version, of course, was Superman's cousin.
+After the launch of the Superman/Batman comic book series, executive editor Dan DiDio had been looking for a way to simplify the Supergirl character from her post-Crisis history; the simplest version, of course, was Superman's cousin.
 Jeph Loeb and editor Eddie Berganza found an opening to reintroduce the character following the conclusion of the first story arc of Superman/Batman.
 Loeb states:

 The modern version of Kara Zor-El made her debut in Superman/Batman #8 (2004).
 Kara takes the mantle of Supergirl at the conclusion of the storyline.
 The Supergirl comic book series would later be relaunched, now starring Kara Zor-El as "The Girl of Steel".
 The first arc of the new series was written by Jeph Loeb and illustrated by Ian Churchill.
 Loeb would later describe the appeal of writing for Supergirl:

 As the character continued to be reinvented, steps towards regarding the iconic character were some of the most prominent changes.
-Artist Jamal Igle and editor Matt Idleson moved to transition the character away from red panties under her skirt to biker shorts, feeling such a change was a logical progression and "more respectable."
+Artist Jamal Igle and editor Matt Idleson moved to transition the character away from red panties under her skirt to biker shorts, feeling such a change was a logical progression and "more respectable".

 The New 52

-In September 2011, DC Comics began The New 52, in which it canceled all of its monthly superhero titles and relaunched 52 new ones, wiping out most of its past continuity in the process.
+In September 2011, DC Comics began The New 52, a continuity reboot in which it canceled all of its monthly superhero titles and relaunched 52 new ones.
 One of the new titles was a new Supergirl series (Volume 6) that featured a new origin for Kara and was published between 2011 and 2015.
-Artist Mahmud Asrar designed a new costume for the character which strongly deviated from her classic, "cheerleader" suit, a change which generated criticism from some readers.
+Artist Mahmud Asrar designed a new costume for the character more closely resembling Superman's costume as opposed to her classic "cheerleader" suit, a change which generated criticism from some readers.